← Back to 史記

 祿 祿 祿 祿

-King Wu had already conquered Yin Zhou, and again enfeoffed Zhou's son Wu Geng Lu Fu with Yin's remnant people, making him equal to the feudal lords, to continue their ancestor sacrifices without ending them.
-Because Wu Geng had not yet gathered support, fearing he had treacherous intentions, King Wu then commanded his younger brothers Guan Shu and Cai Shu to tutor and assist Wu Geng Lu Fu, to harmonize the people.
-King Wu had already passed away.
-King Cheng was young.
-The Duke of Zhou Dan governed in place of King Cheng and held the state.
-Guan Shu and Cai Shu doubted the Duke of Zhou, so they made rebellion with Wu Geng Lu Fu, desiring to attack Cheng Zhou.
-The Duke of Zhou Dan, with King Cheng's command, raised troops to attack Yin, killed Wu Geng Lu Fu and Guan Shu, banished Cai Shu, and with Wu Geng's Yin remnant people enfeoffed Kang Shu as lord of Wei, residing between the He and Qi rivers in the former Shang ruins.
+After King Wu had conquered King Zhou of Shang, he again enfeoffed Zhou's son Wu Geng Lu Fu with the remnant Yin people, ranking him among the feudal lords so that their ancestral sacrifices would not be cut off.
+Because Wu Geng had not yet gathered support and King Wu feared treacherous intentions, he ordered his younger brothers Guan Shu and Cai Shu to assist Wu Geng Lu Fu and steady the people.
+King Wu had already died, and King Cheng was still young.
+The Duke of Zhou, Dan, governed in King Cheng's stead and took charge of the state.
+Guan Shu and Cai Shu distrusted the Duke of Zhou, so they joined Wu Geng Lu Fu in rebellion and planned to attack Chengzhou.
+At King Cheng’s command, the Duke of Zhou Dan raised troops against Yin, killed Wu Geng Lu Fu and Guan Shu, banished Cai Shu, and enfeoffed Kang Shu with Wu Geng’s remaining Yin people.

 3